atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/dess/rpi/7-activation/index.md

 {{< image type="page" src="clip_image005-162728550968117.jpg" >}}

-If you have already activated your @sign you will be prompted to erase all your data first
+If you have already activated your atSign you will be prompted to erase all your data first

 {{< image type="page" src="clip_image007-162728550968118.jpg" >}}

-Once done you are able to link your @sign with your private dess.
+Once done you are able to link your atSign with your private dess.
 Use your domain and port number with which you have created service on your cloud instance and press Activate.

 {{< image type="page" src="clip_image009-162728550968119.jpg" >}}

-You should see that your @sign is being activated in your dashboard:
+You should see that your atSign is being activated in your dashboard:

 {{< image type="page" src="clip_image011-162728550968120.jpg" >}}